HMZyme/HMZyme.core/README.md

 ## 🧬 Overview

 HMZyme is a cutting-edge microservices-based system designed to **decode the genetic blueprint of biogeochemical cycles**.
-By leveraging powerful **HMM-based analysis** and integrating data from **METABOLIC, KEGG, PFAM, and TIGR**, HMZyme enables researchers to rapidly and accurately **identify genes in protein sequence FASTA files.**
+By leveraging powerful **HMM-based analysis** and integrating data from **HMZyme.core, KEGG, PFAM, and TIGR**, HMZyme enables researchers to rapidly and accurately **identify genes in protein sequence FASTA files.**

 ---